 Alcohol Ink Jewelry Dishes

 If you haven't tried alcohol inks yet, you are in for a treat.
 I love the transparent look they have, somewhat like very intense watercolors.

-- First clean your dishes with rubbing alcohol.
+- Clean your dishes with rubbing alcohol.

 - Then place one drop of ink in the center and watch it bloom.

-- Next choose a color for the petals.
+- Next, choose a color for the petals.

 - Place a drop just outside the center of the flower and use the canned air to shoot the ink up and out making a petal.